 North India’s diverse landscapes often dictates your sightseeing activities.
 In urban cities, you can expect to visit stunning palaces, forts, temples, mosques and local markets.
 Yet there are rural villages with the odd palace or fort to explore away from the crowds, by foot, bicycle, a vintage car, or even horseback!
 The deserts of Rajasthan provide camel safaris whilst tiger spotting can occur in one of India’s most visited national park of Ranthambore.
 Go to India’s most revered and holy river in Varanasi.

 Garlanding is a sign of respect in North India and garlands are offered to deities or honored visitors.
 Flowers are supposed to be auspicious and their aroma is expected to rejuvenate you.

+From ancient times, North India has housed impressive architecture and some of the finest schools, including the Gandhara School of Art and and the Lion Capital in Sarnath.
 The Mughal Emperors of India constructed some of the finest examples of Medieval architecture and not least among these is the glorious Taj Mahal – perfect blend of Hindu and Muslim architecture.

+Rajasthani art and culture commemorates ancient traditions and the majestic fortresses and palaces, built by the dominant Rajput groups are a thing of beauty.
 Architectural marvels like the sundial Jantar Mantar, built to tell the time, the Chittorgarh Fort, the Golden Temple of Amritsar which which tells a bloody tale, and beautiful Ranakpur and Khajuraho temples, all mesmerize equally.